Skip to main content

 What is the Digital Planning Directory?

-The Digital Planning Directory is a one-stop shop for state-of-the-art digital planning services.
+The Digital Planning Directory is a one-stop shop for state-of-the-art digital planning solutions.
 Seed-funded by the Ministry of Housing, Communities and Local Government (MHCLG), it is delivered and managed by the Digital Task Force for Planning, an innovation-led not-for-profit organisation.

-The Directory includes providers offering innovative digital services to support and enhance planning, development, management and engagement processes.
-Serving as a comprehensive and user-friendly online resource for digital planning tools, services, and platforms, it is designed to meet the diverse needs of all public and private sector stakeholders in planning.
+The Service Provider Listing includes providers offering innovative digital services to support and enhance planning, development, management and engagement processes.
+As a comprehensive, user-friendly online resource for digital planning tools, services, and platforms, it is designed to meet the diverse needs of public and private sector stakeholders.
+It contains essential information about providers, including their areas of expertise, services, case studies, and contact details.
+The Directory also offers search and filtering functions to help users easily identify tools and expertise that meet specific needs and objectives.

 What is the purpose of the Digital Planning Directory?